datasciencewithconnie/Data_Science_Interview_Preparation/Sql questions in Python.md

 # Data Science Coding Question Answer :+1:

 The purpose of this repo is to quick refresh Sql and Python codes.
-The questions will be listed by Company and answers will be provided in both SQL and Python.
+The questions will be listed by Company and the answers will be provided in both SQL and Python.

 # Google